Free emergency fund calculator

 Where to keep it

-- Not in stocks, crypto, or anything that could fall in value exactly when you need to withdraw.
+• Not stocks, crypto, or anything that can fall exactly when you need to withdraw.
+The two events correlate: layoffs cluster in the same downturns that cut portfolio values.

 Frequently asked questions